john-itcsolutions/cheirrs/README.md

 (Notes;

-1. you are user 'ubuntu' here (in all vm's), so if you, or any user, needs a new password, just
+1. You are user 'ubuntu' here (in all vm's), so if you, or any user, needs a new password, just

 `sudo passwd ubuntu` or `sudo passwd <user-name>`